Last Revised 12/31/24 by SW

 - Use a combination of slides, multimedia content, and documents in your VT presentation.

 - Keep a VT presentation under 20 minutes.
-For longer presentations, consider inserting “reflection” slides, such as a discussion prompt or quiz question, to give students an opportunity to pause and reflect on what they have learned.
+For longer presentations, consider inserting “reflection” slides, such as a discussion prompt or quiz question, to allow students to pause and reflect on what they have learned.

 - Record short comments (around 1 min.) on your slides.
-This also makes it easier when performing updates in the future.
+This also makes it easier when perform updates in the future.

 - Use a combination of webcam videos, audio, and text comments to establish sufficient instructor presence while not distracting students from the content of the presentation.